sharkby7e/adventureQuest/README.md

 ### Brennan
 This project was wonderfully collaborative.
 It's success can be attributed in no small measure to our ability to work together as a team.
 I was lucky to be able to work with these two on this project.
 We kept the atmosphere light and fun, which I maintain contributed to our productivity.

+### Krsytopher
+This project was amazing from our problem solving to our pair workflow.
+I really enjoyed working with my partners not only were they very knowledgeable but great at teaching and working with each other.
+Most motivated and hard working team I've been a part of.

 ### Acknowledgements

 ©Brennan LeClair